AntaresSimulatorTeam/Antares_Simulator/INSTALL.md

 > All ``cmake``  command must be replaced by ``cmake3``.

 ## [Git version](#git-version)
-Git version must be above 2.15 for external dependencies build because `--ignore-whitespace` is not used by default and we have an issue with ortools compilation of ZLib and application of patch on Windows (see https://github.com/google/or-tools/issues/1193).
+Git version must be above 2.15 for external dependencies build because `--ignore-whitespace` is not used by default and we have an issue with OR-Tools compilation of ZLib and application of patch on Windows (see https://github.com/google/or-tools/issues/1193).

 ## [Dependencies](#deps)
  ANTARES depends on severals mandatory libraries.
  - [OpenSSL](https://github.com/openssl/openssl)
  - [CURL](https://github.com/curl/curl)
  - [Sirius Solver](https://github.com/AntaresSimulatorTeam/sirius-solver/tree/Antares_VCPKG) (fork from [RTE](https://github.com/rte-france/sirius-solver/tree/Antares_VCPKG))
- - [OrTools](https://github.com/AntaresSimulatorTeam/or-tools/tree/rte_dev_sirius) (fork from [RTE](https://github.com/rte-france/or-tools/tree/rte_dev_sirius) based on official Ortools github)
+ - [OR-Tools](https://github.com/AntaresSimulatorTeam/or-tools/tree/rte_dev_sirius) (fork from [RTE](https://github.com/rte-france/or-tools/tree/rte_dev_sirius) based on official OR-Tools github)
  - [wxWidgets](https://github.com/wxWidgets/wxWidgets)
  (Only for the complete Antares Simulator solution with GUI)
  - Boost librairies : test process filesystem regex dll (Only for unit tests)